Zebrahead: 2013–2020: Call Your Friends, Walk the Plank and Brain Invaders

 After recording in the first half of the year, Zebrahead's tenth studio album Call Your Friends was released worldwide in August 2013.
 Around the same time, the band announced the departure of guitarist Greg Bergdorf, who chose to leave in order to spend more time with his family.
-Lead guitarist of Death By Stereo, Dan Palmer took his place as the band's new guitarist.
+Lead guitarist of Death by Stereo, Dan Palmer took his place as the band's new guitarist.
 Zebrahead then toured in the U.S., Europe and Japan over the course of the following year, this time alongside acts MxPx and Allister.
 In October 2014, the band released their live DVD Way More Beer, which was filmed and recorded during the band's tour of Germany earlier that year.

 In celebration of the twentieth anniversary of Zebrahead's formation, the band released their first compilation album Greatest Hits? – Volume 1 on March 11, 2015, exclusively in Japan.
 As well as familiar material, the compilation features several re-recorded songs from the band's earlier albums with former lead singer/rhythm guitarist Justin Mauriello, this time featuring current lead Matty Lewis.
 The re-recorded songs were released separately outside Japan as the band's eleventh studio album under the title The Early Years – Revisited on April 21, 2015.

 After recording earlier in the year, Zebrahead's twelfth album Walk the Plank was issued on October 7, 2015.
 A continuation of their Walk the Plank/Out of Control tour that took place earlier that year ran between October 1 – December 11, 2015, in Japan and Europe.
 The band released a second compilation album on November 24, 2017, titled The Bonus Brothers, featuring songs that were previously only available on the Japanese editions of their albums, while their thirteenth studio album Brain Invaders was released in March 2019.

-2021–present: Lewis' departure
+2021–present: Lewis' departure and III.II.I

 In April 2021, Zebrahead announced the departure of co-lead vocalist and rhythm guitarist, Matty Lewis.
-Adrian Estrella was revealed as his replacement on June 28, 2021.
+Adrian Estrella (Assuming We Survive and Mest) was revealed as his replacement on June 28, 2021.
 The band's first single with Estrella, "Lay Me to Rest", premiered the following month on July 30, 2021 while the EP III, the band's first release with Estrella, followed on November 26, 2021.
 The band's follow-up EP, titled II, was released on February 3, 2023.
+I was released on November 13, 2024.

 Musical style

-Zebrahead has been classified under genres such as punk rock, pop punk, rap rock, rap metal, rapcore and ska punk.
+AllMusic described Zebrahead's music as punk rap, and also said that they are a rap rock group that "[owes] far more to the old school than the new".
+Faster, Louder categorized them as "pop-punk/rapcore exponents".
+The Boston Phoenix said that the band "combined the pop-punk cuteness of Blink-182 with the rap-metal aggression of Limp Bizkit."
+New Noise Magazine described the band as "punch you in the face punk rock."